 How to Prevent Cavities with better hygiene

-In addition to avoiding sugar, preventing cavities mainly requires preventing the excessive buildup of harmful oral bacteria on your teeth.
+In addition to avoiding sugar, preventing cavities from developing mainly requires preventing the excessive buildup of harmful oral bacteria on your teeth.
 Children and adults benefit from dental fluoride treatments.
 That means brushing your teeth at least twice every day and flossing at least once, as well as attending a checkup and cleaning appointment at least once every six months.
 If a cavity does develop, then you should speak with your dentist about treating it as soon as possible to avoid the potential for severe internal tooth infection.